Vamsi0069/Interview-Question/Non techincal /Manager round interview questions.md

 ###  Why do you want to join our company?

+- Do little research about company before interview , identitfy few positive points about company
+-  like awards ..etc
+-  explain those poitns

 "I’ve researched your company and really admire your focus on innovation, DevOps maturity, and team culture.
 I’m particularly drawn to the opportunities for growth, exposure to modern cloud-native technologies, and the chance to contribute meaningfully.
 I see this as a place where I can both contribute and grow."

 ###  Do you have any offers in hand?